Anti-Dühring: Background

 Dühring was also an aggressive ideological opponent, dismissing Marx as a "scientific figure of fun" and saving particular scorn for Friedrich Engels, whom he called the "Siamese twin" who had only to look at his own position as a manufacturer to produce his exploitative portrait of capitalism.
-The book's full title was an "ironically inverted parody" of Dühring's praise for the American economist Henry Charles Carey, whom Marx had also criticized.
 Dühring's growing popularity prompted Liebknecht to urge Engels to respond.
 Engels was initially hesitant, concerned about attacking a blind man, but was persuaded by what he saw as "the chap's colossal arrogance".

 Engels and Marx viewed Dühring's theories as a form of "petty-bourgeois socialism" that threatened the theoretical foundations of their proletarian movement.
 Engels was also concerned with a broader intellectual trend of "shallow materialist popularisation" in the philosophy of science that had followed the publication of Charles Darwin's work, in which writers like Karl Vogt and Ludwig Büchner promoted "scientific systems" to validate their schemes for social reform.
 Influenced by the scientific enthusiasm of his day, Engels saw the polemic as an opportunity not only to refute Dühring but also to counter what he considered his outdated mechanistic materialism with a new, dialectical materialism.
 He interrupted his long-term work on the manuscript of Dialectics of Nature to focus on the polemic, which he considered a tedious but necessary "ideological knockabout".

 Content

 Anti-Dühring was Engels's major attempt to codify and popularise the Marxist worldview.
 It presented a comprehensive account of their philosophy, moving beyond a narrow critique of Dühring to offer a "pacey, engaging and comprehensible explanation of the science of Marxism".
+The book's full title was an "ironically inverted parody" of Dühring's praise for the American economist Henry Charles Carey, whom Marx had also criticized.
 The work is divided into three sections, reflecting its broad scope.